ARCHER2-HPC/archer2-fortran-intro/section3.02/README.md

   nf = fibonacci(n-1) + fibonacci(n-2)
 end function fibonacci
 ```
-Such a declaration must be included for both direct or indirect recusion.
+Such a declaration must be included for both direct or indirect recursion.

 ## Subroutines